Xanzhu

 UTM Configuration for Apple Virtualization

-Click Browse, select the Ubuntu ISO, and click Continue.
+• Click Browse, select your downloaded Ubuntu ISO, and click Continue.

 Storage